WiktorKostera/R_Projects/README.md

 - it's a folder where I have stored all of my files used during classes where I learnt R programming.

+RPiSM:
+- In the above folder, there are files from classes on Probability Theory and Mathematical Statistics.
+  In this course, I collaborated with my colleagues on projects related to Monte Carlo simulations, statistical hypotheses, and models based on MLE method (Maximum Likelihood Estimation).

 WstepDoAnalizyDanych - ćwiczenia:
 - it's another folder with files from classes where I learnt the basics of data visualization.